Bot Examples

 Tips for AI Agents

 • Always start on testnet.
-The sign_and_broadcast MCP tool defaults to testnet for safety.
-Only switch to mainnet when you're confident in your workflow.
+Use the testnet API and signing client until you're confident in your workflow.

 • Simulate before broadcasting.
 Use simulate_transaction or the signing client's simulate: true option to catch errors before spending gas.